Cognitive Behavioral Therapy in Westminster, CO—Counselors and Therapists

 - Emotional reasoning equates people’s emotions with an external reality.
 For example, just because someone feels guilty does not mean they are guilty.

 Stop and think about your own life for a moment.
 How are you responding to its difficulties and challenges?
 Did any of the cognitive distortions listed above sound familiar to you?
 If so, you are not alone.
 If you are ready to adjust those distortions, Thriveworks Westminster is ready to help.

-When you call Thriveworks Westminster, you may have your first appointment within 24 hours.
 We offer evening and weekend sessions, but we do not have a waitlist.
 We also accept many forms of insurance.

 Positive change is possible.
 Contact Thriveworks Westminster today.